Prep report: Central knocks off Dubuque Senior

 Senior jumped out to an 18-12 lead after the first quarter before the Blue Devils (2-0) rallied to take a 25-24 lead into halftime.
 The lead remained one point, 36-35, after three quarters before Central pulled away in the fourth quarter.

-Emarion Ellis added 16 points for Central while Noah Carter led Senior with 24 points.
+Emarion Ellis added 16 points for Central.
+Noah Carter, a Northern Iowa recruit, led Senior with 24 points.

 Washington 54, Muscatine 38: Noah Yahn led Muscatine (0-2) with 14 points in a loss Friday night.